valdmel/ProductApp/README.md

-﻿# Sistema de Cadastro de Produtos v2.0
+﻿# Products CRUD Application v2.0

-Sistema de cadastro de produtos variados.
-Cada produto possui uma breve descrição, um peso e seu preço.
-Desenvolvido utilizando Angular 8 como front-end e Spring 5 como back-end.

-## Guia de Instalação para o Angular CLI
+A basic products CRUD application where you can register produts of all kinds.
+Developed using Angular 8 and Spring 5.

+## Installation Guide
-- Acesse https://nodejs.org/en/ e baixe a versão LTS
+- Go to https://nodejs.org/en/ and download the LTS version
-- Acesse, via Menu Iniciar, o Node.js command prompt
-- Pronto!
-O Angular CLI já está instalado! :)
+- You're done!
+Angular CLI is installed! :)

-## Iniciando o Projeto Angular
+## Angular application initialization
-- Ainda dentro do Node.js command prompt, navegue até o local onde o projeto Angular foi baixado e acesse a pasta dele
+- Open Node.js command prompt and go to the project folder
-- Digite o comando "npm install" para instalar as dependências
+- Type "npm install" to install all dependencies
-- Digite o comando "npm install bootstrap --save" para instalar o Bootstrap 4
+- Type "npm install bootstrap --save" to install Bootstrap
-- Digite o comando "ng add @angular/material" para instalar o Angular Material
+- Type "ng add @angular/material" to install Angular Material
-- Após baixar as dependências, digite o comando "ng serve --open" ou "ng s --o" para iniciar a aplicação
+- After downloading all dependencies, use the command "ng serve --open" or "ng s --o" to start the application
-- Pronto!
-Em alguns instantes, uma nova página abrirá via http://localhost:4200 com o projeto! :)
+- You're done!
+The application will start on http://localhost:4200 :)

-## Iniciando o Projeto Spring
+## Spring application initialization
-- Abra o projeto em qualquer IDE (de preferência NetBeans ou Eclipse) e clique em Run
-- Pronto!
-Em alguns instantes, o projeto estará funcionando! :)
+- Open the project in any IDE with Java support and click on Run